jpcaveiro/bream/README.md

-# meguar
+# bream

-`meguar` is for authoring moodle exams with a Rmd file edited RStudio.
+`bream` is for authoring moodle exams with a Rmd file edited RStudio.

 The following **mind set** is important in order to not waste time: